ADJUSTABLE WESTERN SADDLE TO FIT YOUR HORSE

 Although it took some adjustment for my horse and me to get used to the close contact feel.
 It wasn’t long before I realized that what I was experiencing was a freedom of movement in my horse that I was not accustomed to.
 My horse is more engaged and more willing in her forward motion.
 I couldn’t be happier with the results and fit.

 The equine pain face – Horses may not be able to say how much it hurts with words, but researchers show their face tells all.
 Learn to recognize the signs of the equine pain face, also known as the equine grimace scale, with Karina Bech Gleerup.

-Recognizing pain and pain intensity in horses has been a challenge for veterinarians and anaesthetists, making it difficult to assess if horses are receiving appropriate pain relief.
-New research, however, shows that, as happens in humans and other animals, certain facial expressions can indicate a horse is in pain, and that learning to recognize the signs is relatively easy and feasible for veterinarians, nurses and horse owners alike.
+Recognizing pain and pain intensity in horses has been challenging for veterinarians and anesthetists, making it difficult to assess whether horses receive appropriate pain relief.
+However, new research demonstrates that, just like in humans and other animals, certain facial expressions can indicate when a horse is in pain.
+Learning to identify the signs is doable for horse owners, veterinarians, and nurses.

 A team of researchers from Denmark and Sweden followed up with another study that agrees that facial expressions of pain can be appreciated in horses and suggests an easier way for people to recognize the pain face.